Wedding Day Tips

 SPEECHES

-There isn’t a magic formula for where to stand as each room layout is different and seating locations may vary.
-The main focus would be that the person giving the speech can address the bride & groom as well as the rest of the room without having their back to half of the wedding party.
-Usually up at the front just to the side of the bride and groom works really well.
-They can speak personally to the bride and room while the rest of the room can still hear them.
+• There isn’t a magic formula for where to stand as each room layout is different and seating locations may vary.
+The main focus would be that the person giving the speech can address the couple as well as the rest of the room without having their back to half of the wedding party.
+Usually up at the front just to the side of the couple works really well.
+They can speak personally to the couple while the rest of the room can still hear them.

-Couples often this to maintain intimacy of their wedding and to ensure professional photography is uninterrupted, and also to avoid distractions like phones ringing or people posting on social media.
+Couples often choose ‘unplugged’ to maintain intimacy of their wedding and to ensure professional photography and or video is uninterrupted, and also to avoid distractions like phones ringing or people posting on social media.

-From a wedding photography perspective, there are three key moments where guests being unplugged really helps in terms of capturing the best photos without people holding up phones -
+From a photography perspective, there are four key moments where guests being unplugged really helps in terms of capturing the best images -

 Ceremony